Skip to main content

 Undergraduate Research for Academic Credit

 Students who begin with Undergraduate Research or Undergraduate Honors Research can easily transfer between programs.
-Students will need to decide on a research mentor, meet individually with that mentor and if an agreement is reached, complete the Application for Credit in Undergraduate Research form and return it to the Biology Counseling office (1-123 of Lilly Hall).
-The Biology Counseling Office maintains a listing of "Mentors for Undergraduate Research" which provides the names, locations and general research areas and titles for individuals in the Department of Biological Sciences and in other Departments on the Purdue campus.
+Students will need to decide on a research mentor, meet individually with that mentor and if an agreement is reached, discuss with their Biology advisor how to access the Biology Research Credit Application.
+The Biology Advising Office maintains a listing of "Mentors for Undergraduate Research" which provides the names, locations and general research areas and titles for individuals in the Department of Biological Sciences and in other Departments on the Purdue campus.
+Note: this document is currently dated, but provides examples of research labs across campus that students have joined in the past.
 Students may work with any research mentor regardless of position or department at Purdue University.
 A more detailed description of research by individual faculty in the Department of Biological Sciences may be found on the Faculty Directory at our website.

 Honors Research requires